Your breath is a free & always available stress-buster in addiction recovery. Here’s why you should just breathe.

 Even if you don’t get to sleep quickly when focusing on your breath, you will be allowing your body to relax, and this in itself will help you to feel better even if you don’t get enough sleep.
 The sleep you do get will be much better quality, and your mind and body will feel more rested than if you spend the night tossing and turning in bed.

 There is great power in your breath.
-Taking some time to learn to breathe well won’t on its own ensure your sustainable recovery, but it will certainly give you a valuable item for your recovery tool box.
-Try it now for yourself, take 3 deep breaths, taking care to breathe in and out slowly, and see how you feel afterwards.
+Taking some time to learn to breathe well won’t ensure your sustainable recovery on its own, but it will certainly give you a valuable item for your recovery tool box.
+Try it now for yourself.
+Take 3 deep breaths, taking care to breathe in and out slowly, and see how you feel afterwards.
 Feels good doesn’t it?